AndrewTweddle/EntelectTronAIChallenge2012/README.md

 There are 2 files.
 One is used when the opponent is in the same "compartment" in the solver.
 The other weightings file is used when the two bots become separated from one another.

-The names of the files should be as follows:
+The names of the files should be similar to the following:
-.
 ConfigurableSolver1_SameCompartment.xml
-.
 ConfigurableSolver1_SeparateCompartments.xml

 ## A sample weightings files